 Shoreline Representation

 Shorelines are intertidal, fluvial, or lacustrine environments where the land-water interface often changes in position and extent over both long and short time-scales.
 In order to accurately compare SCAT field data from multiple surveys at a single location it is necessary to reference these observations using a single digital shoreline representation.
-Shorelines representations are fixed, spatially unchanging extents of shoreline habitat.
-These may be derived from existing spatial data before a spill occurs or it may be necessary generate the Shoreline Representation after an incident has occurred.
+Shorelines representations are fixed extents of shoreline habitat that are largely spatially unchanging over the timeframe of an incident.
+These may be derived from existing spatial data before a spill occurs or it may be necessary to generate the Shoreline Representation after an incident has occurred.
 Shorelines are typically represented as a one-dimensional digital vector line, but may be represented as polygons (complex wetlands or floodplains) or, rarely, points.
-If a spill event persists for long enough, shoreline representations may move or change in morphology.
+If a spill event persists for long enough, shoreline representations may move or change in morphology over that time span.

 Segments